Find the magnitude and direction angle for each vector. Round ang... | Channels for Pearson+

 Quadrants in the Coordinate Plane

 The coordinate plane is divided into four quadrants, each defined by the signs of the x and y coordinates.
-Understanding which quadrant a vector lies in is crucial for determining the correct direction angle.
-For instance, the vector 〈8√2, -8√2〉 is in the fourth quadrant, where x is positive and y is negative, affecting the angle's final value.
+The first quadrant has both coordinates positive, the second has a negative x and positive y, the third has both negative, and the fourth has a positive x and negative y.
+Understanding the quadrant is essential for correctly interpreting the direction angle, especially when the vector has a negative x-component.

 Recommended video: